On the first Hochschild cohomology group of a cluster-tilted algebra: Introduction

 \end{theorem}

-We next show that, for any cluster-tilted algebra $B$, we have $\HH^1(B)=0$ if and only if $B$ is hereditary and its quiver is a tree, that is, $B$ is simply connected.
-This answers positively for all cluster-tilted algebras Skowro\'nski's question in \cite[Problem 1]{S}.
+We next show that, for any cluster-tilted algebra $B$, we have ${\HH}^1(B)=0$ if and only if $B$ is hereditary and its quiver is a tree, that is, $B$ is simply connected.
+This answers positively for all cluster-tilted algebras Skowro\'nski's question in \cite[Problem 1]{S}{: For which algebras is simple connectedness equivalent to the vanishing of the first Hochschild cohomology group?}

-We then consider tame cluster-tilted algebras.
-Because of \cite{BMR}, a cluster-tilted algebra is tame if and only if it is of euclidean or Dynkin type.
-Our second theorem says that in this case, one can delete the assumption that the tilted algebra is constrained.

-\begin{theorem} Let $k$ be an algebraically closed field and $B$ a tame cluster-tilted $k$-algebra.
-If $C$ is a tilted algebra such that $B$ is the relation extension of $C$, then there is a short exact sequence of vector spaces